leo0-07/dStorage/README.md

 São Lourenço, Minas Gerais - Brazil.

-the goal of the dStorage meta class is studdy and implements some other classes.
+the goal of the dStorage meta class is study and implements some other classes.

 The project structure need an special atention for learn in github usage.